What are derivatives in finance?

 Why Invest in Derivatives?

-While it is true that these are volatile investments, derivatives can be an excellent option to get the most out of your portfolio.
+While it's true that these are volatile investments, derivatives can be an excellent option to get the most out of your portfolio.

-Using financial derivatives, it is possible to speculate and take advantage of the variations presented by the prices of the underlying assets, but it is also possible to manage and reduce the risks that an investment brings with it.
+Using financial derivatives, it's possible to speculate and take advantage of the variations presented by the prices of the underlying assets, but it's also possible to manage and reduce the risks that an investment brings with it.

-In the case of speculation, it is possible to make a profit if the purchase price of an asset is lower than the price presented by the same asset at the end of the futures contract.
+When engaging in speculation, you can make a profit if the asset's purchase price is lower than the asset's price at the end of the futures contract.

-On the other hand, when we talk about the use of derivatives to manage risks, the owner of an action can protect his portfolio against a decrease in the value of his stock thanks to the use of a financial derivative.
-If the stock increases, you can earn more money, but if the stock falls you can earn or lose less money.
+On the other hand, when we talk about the use of derivatives to manage risks, the owner of an asset can protect his/her portfolio against a decrease in the value of the asset.
+If the asset's price increases, you can earn more money, but if the asset's price falls, you can earn or lose less money.

-In turn, the increase in leverage is another excellent reason to operate with derivatives, since you can trade only having $10 and have a possibility to open a position worth $100 or $1,000.
+In turn, the increase in leverage is another excellent reason to use derivatives since you can trade with only $10 but open a position worth $100 or $1,000.

-A convertible bond can be considered as an example of a derivative.
-The value of a convertible bond will depend on the value of the underlying stock, which makes it a derivative security.
+A convertible bond can be considered to be a derivative.
+The value of a convertible bond will depend on the value of the underlying asset, which makes it a derivative security.

-A derivative is a financial instrument.
-Its value is based on one or more underlying assets, for example, bonds, commodities, currencies.
-There are four types of derivatives, such as futures, swaps, options, and forwards.
+A derivative is a financial instrument whose value is based on one or more underlying assets, for example, bonds, commodities and currencies.
+There are four types of derivatives: futures, swaps, options and forwards.

 Why Do Companies Use Derivatives?

 Derivatives are a perfect way to hedge portfolios and reduce risks.
-Moreover, they are easily operated and have a low cost.
+Moreover, they're easy to use and have a low cost.

 What Are Derivatives in Simple Words?

-A derivative is a contract that allows or obligate parties to perform some actions concerning an underlying asset.
+A derivative is a contract that allows or obliges parties to perform certain actions concerning an underlying asset.
 Derivatives can be structured on a range of different assets, including futures, CFDs, commodities, etc.

 What Are Derivatives Used For?

 Derivatives are used to hedge investments.
-Another purpose is to speculate on future moves in the underlying instrument.
+Another purpose is to speculate on future moves in the underlying asset.